python/cpython/Doc/library/winreg.rst

    :const:`REG_SZ`, meaning only strings are supported.
 Use the :func:`SetValueEx` function for support for other data types.

-   *value* is a string that specifies the new value.
+   *value* is a string or integer that specifies the new value.

    If the key specified by the *sub_key* parameter does not exist, the SetValue function creates it.